-In this work, we fill these gaps by proposing the first theory of derivatives of symbolic regexes which incorporates intersection and complement.
+This Work.
+We fill these gaps by proposing the first theory of derivatives of symbolic regexes which incorporates intersection and complement.
 Unlike previous work, our approach can be used to avoid the state-space blowup of automata-based solvers without assuming a finite alphabet and without under- and over-approximation.
 The key new insight that enables us to define derivatives of regexes directly, while allowing Boolean operations, is that we augment regexes with conditionals (if-then-else), and define the derivative of a regex to be a regex with conditionals, called a transition regex.
-We show that transition regexes allow for efficient algebraic manipulation rules for complementation and intersection: for example, given a regex which is a Boolean combination of classical regexes, we show that the number of derivatives is strictly linear (Theorem 7.4).
-We give a decision procedure based on our derivatives which integrates into a broader SMT context: a set of inference rules that incrementally unfolds regular expression constraints into symbolic constraints over the background character theory.
+We show that transition regexes allow for efficient algebraic manipulation rules for complementation and intersection: for example, given a regex which is a Boolean combination of classical regexes, we show that the number of derivatives is strictly linear (Theorem 7.3).
+We give a decision procedure based on our derivatives which integrates into a broader SMT context: a set of inference rules that incrementally unfolds regex constraints into symbolic constraints over the background character theory.
 Derivatives enable this lazy unfolding; the symbolic conditionals directly map to the underlying character theory; and the succinct handling of Boolean combinations via extended regexes avoids the blowup in existing techniques.
-We also introduce an accompanying theory of symbolic Boolean finite automata (SBFAs): the derivatives of an extended regular expression correspond to the states in the SBFA.
+We also introduce an accompanying theory of symbolic Boolean finite automata (SBFAs): the derivatives of an extended regex correspond to the states in the SBFA.
 This is used to prove the succinctness theorem and to study the connection with classical approaches and other techniques.

 We have implemented symbolic Boolean derivatives in a new regular expression solver, dZ3, which is built on top of Z3 and fully replaces the existing solver.
 We show that the lack of blowup shows the expected benefits in practice.
-Using a large benchmark suite and compared to an array of state-of-the-art solvers, we show that our decision procedure matches or outperforms other solvers in terms of number of benchmarks solved and average time per benchmark.
+Compared to an array of state-of-the-art solvers, we show that our decision procedure matches or outperforms other solvers in terms of number of benchmarks solved and average time per benchmark.
 It shows particular benefits on examples with Boolean combinations: although CVC4 and Ostrich are competitive on subsets of the benchmarks, no solver consistently shows good performance across benchmark sets involving Boolean combinations.
 For example, dZ3 is 1.54x faster than the next best solver (CVC4) on average for existing benchmarks with Boolean combinations, and solves 88% of handwritten examples such as the date example in Figure 1, compared to 57% for CVC4.

-Contributions
+Contributions.

-• We introduce a new theory of symbolic derivatives of extended regexes, which avoids blowup in existing techniques.
+- We introduce a new theory of symbolic derivatives of extended regexes, which avoids the blowup in existing techniques.
 It works via translation to transition regexes which augment extended regexes with a conditional construct.
-(Section 4)

-- We propose a sound and conditionally complete decision procedure for solving extended regular expression constraints in an SMT context.
-(Section 5) - We provide a proof-of-concept open-source implementation on top of Z3, called dZ3.
-Using existing benchmark sets, we show that our solver matches or outperforms state-of-the-art solvers for string constraints and shows particular performance and solvability improvements on Boolean combinations.
-(Section 6) - To formally study the benefits of our approach, we introduce a theory of Symbolic Boolean Finite Automata (SBFAs) that generalizes the various classical approaches of alternating and Boolean automata to the symbolic setting.
-In particular, we use SBFAs to show that for a common subclass of extended regexes, the set of symbolic derivatives has linear size (Theorem 7.4).
-(Section 7) - We provide an in-depth comparison of our theory of derivatives with the classical theory.
-(Section 8).
+(Section 4) - We propose a sound and conditionally complete decision procedure for solving extended regular expression constraints in an SMT context.
+(Section 5) - We provide a proof-of-concept open-source implementation on top of Z3, called dZ3.1 Using standard existing benchmark sets, existing benchmarks focused on Boolean combinations, and additional handwritten examples, we show that our solver matches or outperforms state-of-the-art solvers for string constraints and shows particular performance and solvability improvements on Boolean combinations.
+(Section 6) - To formally study the benefits of our approach, we introduce a theory of Symbolic Boolean Finite Automata